haiyuan-yu-lab/NetFlow3D/README.md

 	9. LoF_enrichment (`[NA]` means not applicable)
 	10. Raw_pvalue
 	11. Adjusted_pvalue
+	12. Subnetwork_ID

+		- If a selection signature can be mapped to a subnetwork, this field will contain the information about the subnetwork
+		- If a selection signature can not be mapped to a subnetwork, this field will be blank
 - `{job_name}`_drivers.txt

 	This is a tab-separated file containing the potentionally functional mutations identified by Net3D.
 The first line is a header.
 The columns include:
 	1. All columns in the input MAF file
 	2. UniProt
 	3. Signature_ID (This column indicates the selection signature where a mutation is involved.
-If a mutation is involved in multiple selection signatures, their IDs will be separated by comma.)
+If a mutation is involved in multiple selection signatures, their IDs will be separated by comma)

 - `{job_name}`_subnetworks.txt